 Since the resulting anemia has the potential to be life-threatening, onion toxicosis is an emergency, both when a cat has just eaten a dangerous amount of onion and when it has developed anemia days after onion ingestion.

-Onion toxicosis in cats is caused by the consumption of any plant belonging to the allium genus:
+Onion toxicosis in cats is caused by consumption of any plant belonging to the Allium genus, including:

 Allium species contain an array of organosulfides which convert to sulfur-containing organic compounds following ingestion.
 These compounds cause oxidative injury to feline red blood cells.
 When larger amounts of onion are consumed, more blood cell damage results, and the consequences are potentially life-threatening.